Iron Crown: Origins and early modifications

 Scholarly research has long debated the origin of the Iron Crown, in the absence of contemporary sources attesting to its initial production or ceremonial use.
 Radiocarbon analysis performed in the late 20th century has identified at least two distinct chronological phases in its construction: the oldest components, including organic materials used to set the gemstones, date between the 5th and 6th centuries, while others belong to a period between the late 7th and 10th centuries.

 The form and ornamentation of the gold plates are consistent with late Roman and Byzantine craftsmanship.
 Some scholars suggest that the crown originally formed part of a ceremonial helmet or diadem similar to those depicted in imperial portraits of Constantine I. It may have been among the regalia sent by Odoacer to Constantinople in 476 and subsequently returned to Theodoric the Great by Emperor Anastasius I Dicorus in 497, as recorded in the Anonymus Valesianus.

 A further phase of modification is attributed to the Carolingian period.
 Some theories suggest the crown originally functioned as part of a gemmed helmet, consistent with depictions of rulers from Otto I to Frederick Barbarossa.
 Other interpretations propose that it was resized under Charlemagne for the coronation of his son Pepin of Italy in 781.

 An alternative theory posits that the crown was originally conceived as a relic containing a nail of the True Cross and preserved in the Basilica of Sant'Ambrogio in Milan until the late 10th century, when it was transferred to Monza Cathedral under the archbishopric of Aribert of Intimiano.

 Coronations and medieval use

+The Iron Crown was never used by the Lombard rulers who, like other Germanic monarchs, were not enthroned through a crown—which they did not use—but were instead acclaimed by the people in arms, and the symbol of royal power was the hasta regia, the sovereign’s spear.

 Although 17th-century historiography attributed up to 34 coronations to the Iron Crown, critical scholarship identifies only a limited number as historically reliable.
-The first confirmed coronation is that of Otto III in 996 at Pavia, followed by Conrad II in 1026, and later Frederick Barbarossa in 1155.
+The first confirmed coronation is that of Otto III in 996 at Pavia, followed by Conrad II in 1026, and later Frederick Barbarossa was crowned in 1155 at the Basilica of San Michele Maggiore in Pavia.

 By the 14th century, the crown was certainly in ceremonial use.
 In 1310, when Henry VII of Luxembourg arrived in Milan, the Iron Crown was not available due to political circumstances, and a new silver crown was created for the occasion.
 It was only in 1319 that the original crown was returned to Monza.

-Confirmed later uses include the coronation of Charles IV in 1355, Sigismund in 1431, and Charles V in 1530 in Bologna, in the last coronation performed by a pope.
+Confirmed later uses include the coronation of Charles IV in 1355, Sigismund in 1433, and Charles V in 1530 in Bologna, in the last coronation performed by a pope.
 These events marked the crown's continued importance in legitimizing imperial authority in Italy.